-Under the 2015 International Residential Code, in the City of Monroe, you may build a detached, uninhabitable residential storage shed with a floor of 200 square feet or less without a permit.
+Under the 2015 International Residential Code, in the City of Monroe, you may build a detached, uninhabitable residential storage shed with a floor of 200 square feet or less and is not considered a permanent structure (with no footings, etc.) without a permit.
 In addition, you must meet all zoning code requirements including setbacks and lot coverage.

 A building permit is required to construct a residential deck or walking surface if it meets one or more of the following requirements:

 - More than 30 inches above grade at any point.

 - Deck or walking surface is attached to the dwelling unit.